 JURISDICTION OF ARKANSAS

-The Bishop Dr. Junius Earl Williams
+Bishop Junius Earl Williams, D.D.

 is a native of Sparkman, Arkansas; He was born to Elder Earl June Williams and Mrs. Frances Lee Williams on February 5, 1956.
 He was raised in the Church of God in Christ.
 After graduating high school, he married his high school sweetheart, Missionary Glenda R. Hunter, a beautiful young woman inside and out.
 Bishop Williams and his wife have been happily married for forth-four years and are the parents of three children whom they have been blessed to educate: two daughters, Sharenda Williams, MD; Sharesa Williams, MD; one son Calvin Williams, graduate of University of Arkansas Conway Arkansas; one grandson; one granddaughter.